Submit on Canvas by Tuesday 10/11/22 at 11:43 PM. Ask questions and discuss on Piazza. Have fun!

 (in degrees) of a moving bar.
 Stimulus directions are randomized, each direction is maintained for 4 s, and directions are

 repeated 8 times.
-You can load the data into Python
+You can load the data into Python as follows:

 import numpy as np